ConQode/ConQ_Unity_5_Editor/README.md

 ## Create Materials From Images:
 Useful when you don't want to create every material from hand.
 This gives you a good starting point, simply by selecting all the Albedo maps and hitting that button.
 It will create materials based on that map and it's name.
 [CreateMaterialsFromImages](https://github.com/ConQode/ConQ_Unity_5_Editor/blob/main/Assets/Editor/CreateMaterialsFromImages.cs)

+## Create Prefabs From Selection:
+Useful to create multiple prefabs from your scene at once.
+Select the prefabs you want to create in your scene, then select a folder in the project window and hit the menu point and it will create your prefabs into that selected folder.
+[CreatePrefabsFromSelection](https://github.com/ConQode/ConQ_Unity_5_Editor/blob/main/Assets/Editor/CreatePrefabFromSelection.cs)